code-for-india/procurement-spyder/docs/Tasks.md

 ## Tasks

 * Change front end ui and update about, vidoe and description.
-* Subscription does not work properly.
+* Subscription does not work properly in openshift.
-* Update subscription.
-Update subscription page does not displayed after submit.
+* Update subscription reponse.
+Return object has 'updated' to true
 * Cron job in openshift for every 6 hours
 * Send subscription mail based on both location and sector
 * Add space in locations and sectors array in the mail